opentensor/developer-docs/docs/senate.md

 In order to participate in the Senate, a member must meet the below four requirements.
 Only upon meeting these requirements can a coldkey-hotkey pair vote on proposals.

-1. Has registered with any sub-network as a hotkey-coldkey pair.
+1. Has registered with any subnetwork as a hotkey-coldkey pair.
 2. Has nominated themselves as a delegate for anyone to stake their $TAO with.
 3. Their hotkey stake value is greater than 2% of the network's total stake amount, through delegation or self-stake.
 4. Has elected to participate in the Senate.